 - Heating device – Heat is an essential element in softening the adhesive, making the grip tape removal process fast.
 Here, we can use a hair blower.
 Others use a heat gun, but it is not necessary in this case.

-- Blades – Before we put grip tape on a skateboard, we’ll use a cutter or a razor blade for removing grip tape.
+- Blades – Before we put grip tape on a skateboard, we’ll use a cutter or a razor blade to remove grip tape.

 - Replacement grip tape – Specifically, you can use a grip tape with a grit level of around 50S to 80S, which is tailored for technical skating, cruising, and freestyle.